 Kakao Mischa: Was ist meine Medizin?

-Initially very unconscious with alcohol and cannabis.
-My refuge in an existence that is neither consistent nor comfortable nor meaningful.
-When that didn't help either, I resorted to stronger medicine.
-Ecstasy and amphetamine came along and taught me what it means to get out there, be open and dance like there's no tomorrow.
+At first I used alcohol and cannabis very unconsciously.
+My refuge in an existence that was neither coherent, nor pleasant, nor meaningful.
+When that didn't help anymore, I turned to stronger medication.
+Ecstasy and amphetamines were added and taught me what it meant to step outside of myself, to be open and to dance like there was no tomorrow.

-Entheogens like mushrooms and LSD took me into a world that I didn't understand but experienced and that always felt more meaningful to me than the academic one.
-I learned to recognize the power of my mind and recognized the relevance of set and setting and the beauty of nature.
+Entheogens like mushrooms and LSD took me into a world that I didn't understand but experienced and that made more sense to me than the academic world.
+I learned to recognize the power of my mind and the relevance of set and setting and the beauty of nature.
 Ketamine showed me what it means to be objective.
-Non-attached, as it is called in the spiritual world.
-Detached from the material and emotional vortex, vibrating through the universe.
+Non-attached, as they say in the spiritual world.
+Detached from the material and emotional whirlpool, vibrating through the universe.

-Thus, I have lived the last 10 years of my life in association with medicine, which I have relied on.
-Medicine that healed me and brought me knowledge.
+So I have lived the last 10 years of my life in connection with medicine, which I relied on.
+Medicine that healed me and gave me knowledge.
 Medicine that was sometimes even fun.
-Fantastic, or jein.
-Because recently I was allowed to end my ceremony with the bitter realization that I had externalized my healing over the years.
-I figured I had to smoke, swallow, snort, breathe, or drink them.
-Taking it because it's outside of me, not there yet, with someone else..
+Fantastic, right?
+Yes and no. Because recently I was able to end my ceremony with the bitter realization that I had externalized my healing over the years.
+I thought I had to smoke it, swallow it, sniff it, breathe it or drink it.
+Ingest it, because it is outside of me, not there yet, with someone else.

 As wonderful as the medicine was, I was trapped in the construct that I needed it.
 And I was cool with it.
-I knew where to get them and was therefore in a functioning relationship of dependency.
-True to the motto "You lead me to me and I'll accept everything that it takes" I turned to the medicinal plants and substances, set intentions and "done the work".
+I knew where to get it and was thus in a functioning dependent relationship.
+True to the motto "You lead me to myself and I'll accept whatever it takes," I turned to the medicinal plants and substances, set intentions and "did the work."

-It struck me like scales from my eyes to realize that I was trapped in this healing construct all these years.
-Like a mouse in a maze that can't get the view from above and is so absorbed by the challenge of the riddle.
-Maybe the goal is lurking around the next corner The enlightenment The healing Maybe......
+It was like scales falling from my eyes when I realized that I had been trapped in this healing construct all these years.
+Like a mouse in a labyrinth that can't see from above and is so taken by the challenge of the puzzle.
+Maybe the goal is lurking around the next corner?
+Enlightenment?
+Healing?
+Maybe...

-I came out of the ceremony laughing, threw my rapé applicator into the fire and said to myself: enough is enough.
+I came out of the ceremony laughing, threw my Rapé applicator into the fire and said to myself: That's enough.
 No more detours.
-No "secret contracts" with medicine, teachers and the earth.
+No more "secret contracts" with medicine, teachers and the earth.
 Everything I need is there.
-And I don't need anything that isn't there.
+And everything that isn't there, I don't need.

-Medicine, I was allowed to learn, does not heal.
-At best, it can favor the circumstances so that healing finds its way into my system.
+Medicine, I learned, does not heal.
+At best, it can facilitate the circumstances so that healing finds its way into my system.
 And if I had read that two weeks ago, I would have nodded in agreement, but I would not have understood it.
-And now my question to you, dear reader: where do you still take detours to yourself where do you think you couldn't "alone""?
+And now my question to you, dear reader: Where do you still take detours to yourself?
+Where do you think you cannot do it "alone"?

-What do you make your well-being dependent on?
-Just notice that... the rest will happen by itself..
+What do you base your well-being on?
+Just notice it... the rest will happen automatically.

-You don't need to change anything, it will do it by itself.
+You don't need to change anything, it happens automatically.

 With love, your Mischa